satish-r-singh/Data-Science-Playground/README.md

-# John Doe (Your Name)
+# Satish Rohit Singh - Data Science Playground

 👋 Hi there!
-Welcome to my GitHub profile.
-I'm John Doe, a Data Scientist passionate about machine learning, data analysis, and visualization.
-Feel free to explore my personal projects and repositories, which showcase my skills and experience in the field.
+I'm Satish R Singh and this is where i play.
 ## 📚 Table of Contents

 1. [Projects by Domain](#projects-by-domain)